 Before your application can be approved, the lender needs to know you have the capacity to repay the loan.
 Lenders may evaluate this capacity in several ways.

-Lenders may review both your credit history and that of your business.
+- Credit history: Lenders may review both your credit history and that of your business.
 Before you apply for a loan, request your personal credit reports and try to clean up any errors.
 If your credit could use some work, you might want to wait to apply for a business loan until you’ve improved it.

 - Job history: If you don’t have a ton of experience in your industry yet, lenders may review your job history and experience to help them assess whether you can effectively manage your company.
 A well-managed business is more likely to be successful, which means you’ll likely be more able to repay a loan.

 Pulling together a loan application can be time consuming.
 If you’re applying for an SBA or USDA loan, you may need to fill out paperwork for both the lender and the U.S. government.

-Applications vary, but typically you’ll need to supply a business plan, cash flow projections, and current and projected financial statements.
+Applications vary, but typically you’ll need to supply a business plan, cash flow projections and current and projected financial statements.

 Provide as much detail as you can.
 The more lenders know about you and your business, the better they can assess your situation and determine whether you qualify for the loan you want.